 In the broadest terms, all members of the Saint Joseph’s University community are expected to:

-- Have respect for others, their well-being, and their property; and
+- Have respect for others, their well-being, and/or their property

-- Have respect for the standards of the University and the laws of the larger community.
+- Have respect for the standards of the University and/or the laws of the larger community